leeyawnz/DevSecOps/Ansible/README.md

 - ping
 - apt
 - service
+> A module will be injected into our remote servers and it will execute all the necessary tasks.
+After execution, this module will be deleted.

 ### Tasks
 A task consists of all the parameters, including the module that you want to run that does one thing.